seyadeodin/fm-state-workshop/src/app/exercise-test/readme.md

 - **Valid transitions**: Can you move from search → results → selection?
 - **Invalid transitions**: Can you book without selecting a flight?
-- **Guards**: Are conditional transitions working correctly?
+- **Conditional transitions**: Are conditional transitions working correctly?
-- **Context updates**: Does state data update properly during transitions?
+- **Contextual data updates**: Does state data update properly during transitions?

 ## Testing patterns for booking flow